 In-depth country review

 Along with other IEA member countries, Spain has set ambitious climate and energy security targets.
 Achieving these will require a transition to a low-carbon economy.
-Spain will need to increase its efforts to reduce CO2 emissions, particularly in the transport but also the critical power sector.
-As fossil fuels still provide more than half of electricity, Spain will need to keep open all the options - including nuclear, renewables, and the technology of carbon capture and storage - for making its power sector less carbon-intensive.
+Spain needs to increase its efforts to reduce CO2 emissions, particularly in the transport but also the critical power sector.
+As fossil fuels still provide more than half of electricity, Spain needs to keep open all the options - including nuclear, renewables, and the technology of carbon capture and storage - for making its power sector less carbon-intensive.
 The country should also increase its efforts to limit peak electricity demand through energy efficiency.

 Spain has substantially de-regulated its electricity and gas tariffs, and developed a financial plan to end the large deficit that had built up under the previous tariff regime.
 Prices for many small electricity users, however, are still regulated and low enough to potentially distort the market.
-In addition, the still remaining subsidies for domestic coal production should be eliminated and replaced by direct social policy measures.
+In addition, the remaining subsidies for domestic coal production should be eliminated and replaced by direct social policy measures.

-This review analyses the energy challenges facing Spain and provides critiques and recommendations for further policy improvements.
+The 2009 review analyses the energy challenges facing Spain and provides critiques and recommendations for further policy improvements.
 It is intended to help guide Spain towards a more sustainable energy future.